boogie-org/boogie/README.md

 default, the created tag increments the patch version number from the previous tag.
 For example, if the last tagged commit were `v2.4.3`, then pushing to master would tag the latest commit with `v2.4.4`.
-If incrementing minor or major number is desired instead of patch, simply add `#minor` or `#major` to the first line of the commit message.
+If incrementing minor or major number is desired instead of patch, simply add `#minor` or `#major` anywhere in the commit message.
 For instance:

 > Adding the next greatest feature. #minor